7 Easy Ways To JumpStart Your New Running Goals

 Had I known then what I know now, I would have approached running from a different angle.
 I didn’t realize how much mental capacity is needed and how much training is needed even to run your best 3.1 miles!

 - Get In A Groove: Before I started running seriously I used to think that all runners ran every single day for miles and miles.
 Just the thought of this was SO overwhelming for me because I wanted to run, but I also wanted to cross train and do other things.
 I started by running a conservative 2-3 times a week and added on according to how I felt versus running every single day of the week.
 Building a base foundation for running is critical!
+Don’t forget that in order to run, you must walk so run/walking is a great option too!

 - Have a goal: A goal can be anything you want it to be–1 mile?
 5k?
 10k?
 It is a lot easier to stay focused on your running journey when you are looking towards a goal.
 Plus you can keep track of your progress and not burn out so easily.
+Having a race on the calendar (even a virtual one) is a FANTASTIC motivator!

 - Understand that this is NOT easy: The one mistake I made when I started running was comparing myself to everyone else.
 I’d see people on the race course, the track, the park and wonder why running wasn’t the easiest task for me.
 Now I understand that like anything else running takes a lot of practice to improve.
 You may be a natural born runner, but even the fastest runners can admit that running their quickest pace is HARD.
 That feeling of accomplishment and happiness you get when you start to see the fruits of your labor make it SO worth it!